On December 30, 2019, we made a change to how we handle the Braintree error response “3000 Processor Network Unavailable - try again”.

 Update: We are aware that Braintree is sometimes sending the “3000 Processor Network Unavailable - try again” response in cases where the underlying error is something else entirely.
 In this case, the transaction is never successful, resulting in many retries.

-Meanwhile, if you have subscriptions in this situation, we advise deleting the card from the subscription and asking the customer to add a new card.
+If you have subscriptions in this situation, we advise deleting the card from the subscription and asking the customer to add a new card.
 With no card on file, the renewal will fail and follow your configured dunning strategy rather than retrying repeatedly.

 You can check for subscriptions in the “Pending Renewal” (soft_failure) state by filtering the list of subscriptions in the Admin UI.